 A hypervisor for LXC containers

-While the lxd charm can be used with any charm to enable use of LXD, its primary use is with the nova-compute Openstack charm, for provisioning LXD based OpenStack Nova instances.
+The lxd charm can be used in-conjunction with any principle charm to setup and enable use of LXD; its primary use case is with the nova-compute charm to enable LXD based OpenStack Clouds:

-juju deploy nova-compute juju set nova-compute virt-type=lxd juju deploy lxd juju set lxd block-devices=/dev/sdb storage-type=lvm juju add-relation lxd nova-compute
+juju deploy cs:~openstack-charmers-next/wily/nova-compute juju set nova-compute virt-type=lxd juju deploy cs:~openstack-charmers-next/wily/lxd juju set lxd block-device=/dev/sdb storage-type=lvm juju add-relation lxd nova-compute

-At this time, nova-lxd is only supported on Ubuntu 16.04 or above, with OpenStack Mitaka (provided as part of Ubuntu 16.04).
+At this point in time, LXD is only supported on Ubuntu 15.10 or above, in-conjunction with OpenStack Liberty (provided as part of Ubuntu 15.10).

 Report bugs on Launchpad